 UC Merced Housing and Residence Education wants to help make your transition to college as smooth and comfortable as possible.
 To help ensure students have what they need in their residence hall and make it feel like home, we have put together a list of what to bring and what to leave at home.

-In preparation for students arrival to campus, all residents are expected to participate in symptom monitoring for 14 days prior to their assigned move-in date.
-Arrival also includes a COVID-19 testing component.
+In preparation for your arrival to campus, all residents are expected to participate in the daily health check in for 14 days prior to your assigned move-in date.
+Your assigned move in date and time will be sent to you first week of January, 2021

-Residents will receive more detailed emails with instructions about symptom monitoring.
-These emails will include information about how to use the UC Merced symptom monitoring app.
-To be approved to return to campus, residents must enter one response each calendar day for 14 days prior to their assigned move-in date.
+You will receive more detailed emails with instructions about daily health check in the next few days.
+These emails will include information about how to use the UC Merced daily mail check in.
+To be approved to return to campus, you must enter one response each calendar day for 14 days prior to your assigned move-in date.
 Please read and follow the instructions in the emails about symptom monitoring.

-A symptom check must take place each day for 14 days prior to residents arrival.
+The daily health screening must take place each day for 14 days prior to your arrival.
+Please set a reminder on your phone or write yourself a note.
 If you have questions or concerns, or if something is not working, please contact COVIDResponseCtr@ucmerced.edu or call 209-228-0000.

 We will assign each student a specific move-in date and time to comply with social distancing guidelines and to keep all students and family safe.
 Please move in at this assigned date and time.
 Please contact firstname.lastname@example.org if the assigned move-in date or time not possible for you.
 Please understand that a change may take some time to figure out based on other students’ move-in dates and times.